mkrakowitzer/ghsettings/README.md

 ## Switches

 `--enforce` Enforces the desired state.
 Users, Group and Branch protections not defined with ghsettings are removed every time the action runs.
 This is to discourage manual changes via the GUI. *This is expensive on API requests*
+`--files` List of files delimited by a , `--files foo.yaml,bar.yaml` or `--files foo.yaml --files bar.yaml`

 ## Todo